 - The flood of migrant birds from the tropics continues.
 At their peak should be Magnolia Warblers, Black-throated Blue Warblers, Warbling Vireos, and Wood Thrushes.
 Just beginning to arrive are Wilson’s Warblers, Common Yellowthroats, Bay-breasted Warblers, Tennessee Warblers, Philadelphia and Red-eyed Vireos, Swainson’s Thrushes, and Indigo Buntings.
 Most bird species migrate at night when there is less danger from predators, and use daylight for feeding and resting.

 - Departing for more northern regions should be American Pipits, White-crowned Sparrows, and Solitary Sandpipers.

-- As of May 2, there have been sightings of Ruby-throated Hummingbirds in southwestern Ontario and around the GTA, with one as far as Meaford and one near Montreal.
-Keep looking and get those feeders out!
+- As of May 3, there have been very few sightings of Ruby-throated Hummingbirds North of the border, with only three confirmed in SW Ontario and one near Halifax.
+Keep looking, though, and get those feeders ready!

 - Things are getting noisy as new frogs join the chorus.
 Green Frogs add their banjo twang.
 Bullfrogs play bass.
 Gray Treefrogs trill.
 And Mink Frogs go ‘took-took-took’, like rapid, hollow tapping.

 - Spring Field Crickets offer up the first insect music.